 Although we are obeying the commands of Allah (swt) as an act of obedience towards Him so that we can please Him, there are in fact hidden benefits for us.

 In the society in which we live today, women are seen more as objects rather than individuals.
 A woman is usually praised and complimented based on her beauty.
-I am sure you have heard this before, but there are lots of feminists who are promoting the fact that women should not simply be praised for their beauty, but also for their intelligence, wit, strength, etc.
+I am sure you have heard this before.
+But there are lots of feminists who are promoting the fact that women should not simply be praised for their beauty.
+Also for their intelligence, wit, strength, etc.

-Therefore, when a Muslim woman wears a hijab, she is stating that her recognition is not beauty, but rather her brain, her strength, her careers, etc. Hijab makes a statement that we are to be judged for our worth and not our appearance.
+Therefore, when a Muslim woman wears a hijab, she is stating that her recognition is not beauty.
+Rather her brain, her strength, her careers, etc. Hijab makes a statement that we are to be judged for our worth and not our appearance.

 A female who conceals her beauty is basically saying to the world, “You know what?
 Everything about me besides my beauty should matter to you.”
 Therefore, make hijab your identity, not simply an action is done without any consideration.

-Therefore, if you take your time to understand the hijab by asking someone of knowledge about is benefits, you will soon realize that it is not easy to take off a simple piece of clothing.
+Therefore, if you take your time to understand the hijab.
+By asking someone of knowledge about it’s benefits.
+You will soon realize that it is not easy to take off a simple piece of clothing.

 The world is a prison for the believers and a paradise for the non-believers